virtualrobotix/vrbrain_nuttx/NuttX/nuttx/drivers/lcd/README.txt

   nokia6100.c.
 Supports the Nokia 6100 display with either the Philips
     PCF883 or the Epson S1D15G10 display controller.
 This LCD is used with the Olimex LPC1766-STK (but has not been fully integrated).

-  p14201.c.
-Driver for RiT P14201 series display with SD1329 IC
-    controller.
-This OLED is used with older versions of the TI/Luminary LM3S8962 Evaluation Kit.

   ssd12989.c.
 Generic LCD driver for LCDs based on the Solomon Systech
     SSD1289 LCD controller.
 Think of this as a template for an LCD driver